Aanbhi/Student_recommendatin/README.md

-# Student_recommendatin
+# Student_recommendation

-It focus on predicting student performance and  personalized interventions using machine learning techniques
+This project implements ML models to predict student performance in e-learning using the OULAD dataset.